 In accordance with the American with Disabilities Act, the seminary provides academic accommodation for eligible students.
-Student should consult the Director of Student Care and Outreach.
+Student should consult the Student Services Coordinator.
 The complete policy is listed in the Student Services section.

 REFORMED CHURCH IN AMERICA CERTIFICATE OF FITNESS